 What I really like about making this cannoli recipe, is the simplicity of it.
 I’m not usually one for making a recipe overly complicated, so you can easily make this recipe without having to find fancy ingredients!

 This cannoli dip is a fun take on the Italian classic dessert.
-I will make it every once and awhile for my husband and children to eat with graham crackers for a sweet treat.
+I will make it every once and awhile for my husband and children to eat with pastries for a sweet treat.
+Or filled inside of the cannoli shells as part of the family style meal.

 Here are a few more varieties to try out: